AndrewChai878/WebDevFinal/README.md

 Database
 -   We implemented Firebase authentication, Firebase Realtime Database and Firebase Storage as our database and independent study portion of the project
--   Use signup saves user's email, username and password
+-   User signup saves user's email, username and password
 -   Users can set their own profile picture which is saved

 # Independent Study